UniversalDependencies/docs/_fi-dep/punct.md

 ###Diffs

-By the current release FI_FTB (FinnTreeBank), the manual annotation of punctuation marks has not been completed.
+By the current release of FI_FTB (FinnTreeBank), the manual annotation of punctuation marks has not been completed.
 Instead the automatic annotation links the punctuation marks to the closest token available (usually the previous one).